The grant of a mining lease gives the holder the exclusive right to conduct mining operations to sell or dispose of minerals

 MG1 Guidelines for miners: Mining approvals processes in South Australia (PDF 1.3 MB) is a good source of information regarding the production tenement application process.

-Ministerial determinations state the minimum requirements for a mining proposal or management plan are available to assist in the preparation of the application.
+Ministerial determinations state the minimum information required to be provided in a mining proposal or management plan.

 Application forms are available as PDF files that can be opened, printed and manually completed, or as MS Word eForms that can be completed online (save to your local drive, complete the form online, print and sign the copy before lodging or serving).